Get PeakVisor App

 Padre Island National Seashore

-Padre Island National Seashore is located in Eastern Texas along the state’s Gulf Coast.
+Padre Island National Seashore is located in eastern Texas along the state’s Gulf Coast.
 It is situated on North Padre Island, a barrier island near Corpus Christi.
-The seashore actually contains 5 named high points, the tallest of which is Green Hill (13ft/4m).
+Surprisingly, the seashore contains five named high points, the tallest of which is Green Hill (13ft / 4m).

-Visitors to the seashore can camp on the beach and experience the region’s amazing wildlife, which include Kemp’s ridley sea turtles, which nest on the island.
-Padre Island is also located along the Central Flyway, one of North America’s major migratory bird routes, which makes it one of the most important bird areas on the continent.
+Visitors to the seashore can camp on the beach and experience the region’s exceptional wildlife, including Kemp’s ridley sea turtles, which nest on the island.
+Padre Island is also located along the Central Flyway, one of North America’s major migratory bird routes, making it one of the most important bird areas on the continent.

 Padre Island National Seashore